deuscoin/deuscoin/tools/README.md

 **rename.sh**

-Renames the files from containing the word "bitcoin" so that they contain "deuscoin"
+Renames the files from containing the word "bitcoin" so that they contain "deuscoin."
+Run this before graphics.sh so that the old files don't overwrite your new ones.

 **sed-replace.sh**